JosephLai241/The-Struggle/README.md

 ## Introduction

 I have been applying to *tons* of companies in attempt to secure a job before I graduate from college.
-The number is so high, it has become hard to keep track of every single place as well as where my application stands in the interview process.
+The number is so high, it has become hard to keep track of every single place as well as where my application stands in the interview process (if I even get past the resume stage).
 I decided to make a Python command-line tool in attempt to help me keep track of my applications and the status of each one.
 I thought the tool was pretty good, so I put it on here.
 Thank you for trying this program and I hope it will help you keep track of your applications as well.

 ## How It Works and Use Cases